further-external/VPAL/Data Layer Events/Enroll Now Click.md

 # Enroll Now Click

+CRP Status = Variable update needed to fire this new event name for clicking through to CRP from harvard online.

 User clicks  CTA link to enroll on CRP flow.
 We are requesting the data attributes below for these links.
 We would be able to pick up the link_url and link_tex if it is a standard <a> tag but in the case of a button where it can't be picked up we are also requesting those value.